persapiens-classes/ifrn-ria/class/4-angular/10-data-binding.md

 - Create a angular project in Github.
 - Include a devcontainer to work with typescript.
 You can use [Ria Example](https://github.com/persapiens-classes/ifrn-ria-example), but remember to change the image to use typescript.
 - Create a insert, list, and remove crud operations of a model.
+Your model should have 3 attributes, including string, number, and boolean.